In the time I’ve been working as a professional designer, the seeds of modernism have borne much fruit.

 — Bruce Mau

 The creative community loves to hold up “good design” as a sort of cardinal virtue.
 An incoming tide that lifts all the boats.
-Increasingly though, it can seem like the adjective has become a forgone conclusion; as if design is, by its very nature, “good.”
+Increasingly though, it can seem like the adjective has become a foregone conclusion; as if design is, by its very nature, “good.”

 It may be time to move past simplistic notions of good design and begin talking about something like moral design.
 Here, I’m using “moral” to mean concerned with the principles of right and wrong behavior and the goodness or badness of human character and “design” to mean the purpose, planning or intention that exists behind an action, fact or material object.
 I’m also thinking of morality as a bearing or vector, rather than a category.
 If design, because it represents decisions made by other people, tells us something about ourselves and our world, it seems plausible that those messages are either constructive or destructive.
 Can we, as designers, assume responsibility for the moral trajectory of our work?